apache/avro/doc/content/en/blog/news/new-pmc-michael-a-smith.md

 ---
-title: "New committer: Michael A. Smith"
+title: "New PMC member: Michael A. Smith"
-linkTitle: "New committer: Michael A. Smith"
+linkTitle: "New PMC member: Michael A. Smith"
 date: 2023-08-09
 ---